matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 As we will be deploying contracts in both L1 and L2, we'll separate this project in two different folders:

 - `/L1-governance`: for the L1 contract, and scripts.
-- `/L2-counter`: for the zkSync contract, and scripts.
+- `/L2-counter`: for the L2 contract, and scripts.

 So go ahead and create these folders.